VWHA President

 ‘Woumarec’ Wageningen, The Netherlands

-Since 2003, she runs her own consultancy on wound management and reconstruction in the equine (“Woumarec”).
+Since 2003, she runs her own consultancy on wound management and reconstruction (“Woumarec”), focussing on the equine as well as companion animal wounds.
 She performs surgery in several clinics on complicated wounds and scars by applying skin grafting techniques and wound or scar reconstructions.
-Additionally, she advices practitioners during treatment of wounds.
-Apart from practical work, she is often invited as speaker on international congresses, and as lecturer for courses and workshops on equine wound management in the Netherlands and abroad.
+Additionally, she advices practitioners on treatment of wounds.
+Apart from practical work, she is often invited as speaker on international congresses, and as lecturer for courses and workshops in the Netherlands and abroad, both on equine and companion animal wound management.
 Additionally, she has been and still is involved in international research on wound healing as well.
-She is coauthor of the second edition of Stashak’s and Theoret’s Equine Wound Management, which was published in 2008, and which is currently being revised for the third edition.
+She is coauthor of Equine Wound Management, 2 nd edition published in 2008 and 3 rd edition in 2017, and coauthor of Complications in Equine Surgery published in 2021.

-Since 1997 she has been active as council member of the Veterinary Wound Healing Association, as recorder, membership secratery, president and course organizer.
-She has set up an international course on Equine Wound Management which has been run already several times in a number of countries: Sweden, United Kingdom, Denmark, Norway and Italy.
-The first international course on Wound Management in Small Animals was run in September 2012 in Gent.
-She is re-elected as president in May 2015.
+Since 1997 she has been active as council member of the Veterinary Wound Healing Association, as recorder, membership secretary, course organizer and president.
+She has set up an international course on Equine Wound Management which has been run already several times in a number of countries: Sweden, United Kingdom, Denmark, Norway and in Italy.
+The first international course on Wound Management in Small Animals was set up and run in September 2012 in Gent.
+She has a leading role in the collaboration with the European Wound Management Association (the big human sister organisation of the VWHA), and in the organisation of the annual scientific VWHA-EWMA conferences since 2014.
+Recently she has started to set up a system of Equine Wound Centres over Europe with the aim to make specialized wound care accessible for each horse and each owner in each country.
+She is president of the VWHA since 2015 and still performs that task with great enthusiasm.

-Her mission: translating scientific knowlegde to practice thus improving equine wound management for the benefit of the future and welfare of the horse, the owner, and the pleasure in work of the equine vet.
+Her mission: translating scientific knowledge to practice thus improving wound management for the benefit of the future and welfare of the animal, the owner, and the pleasure in work of veterinarians.

 If you like to know more, please see www.woumarec.nl.